 Kona Coffee Farm Tours

 Kona coffee is rated as one of the best gourmet coffees.
 One of the best ways to try Kona coffee is to have it while vacationing on the Big Island.
 It is sold almost everywhere there.
-Just be careful to make sure it’s 100% Kona coffee!
+Just make sure it’s 100% Kona coffee!

 History of Kona Coffee

 Before diving into the Kona coffee farm tours, let me start with some history.
 Coffee plants were first introduced on the Big Island in 1817.
-Though all those plants died, it was thought coffee would never be a Hawaiian staple.
+Those plants all died, so no one would have ever expected coffee to become such a staple.

-Fast forward 11 years when Samuel Ruggles successfully started growing coffee plants on the Big Island.
+Fast forward 11 years, and Samuel Ruggles successfully started growing coffee plants on the Big Island.
 Over the years, there have been numerous challenges with growing coffee on the island.
 However, it has withstood the test of time.
 There are now more coffee plantations than sugar plantations on the island.

 The sun shines in the region, but cloud cover and shade are available most of the time.
-The altitude of the area gives the coffee beans a mild taste.
+The area’s altitude gives the coffee beans a mild taste.
 The best things are the regular rain showers and excellent soil drainage.
-Those two things allow the coffee plants to continue growing well.
+All of the above make the perfect “recipe” for Kona coffee.

-The coffee tours in Kona are offered all year long.
+The coffee tours in Kona are offered year-round.
 The weather there is always nice.
 So, you won’t need to worry about temperatures being too cold or too warm.
-And a little rain should never bother you, especially when you are on vacation in Hawaii!

 The cherries on coffee plants are red and green berries.
-These cherries appear beginning in April and stay on the plants until they are ripe and harvested.
-The harvesting takes place between August and January.
+These cherries appear beginning in April and remain on the plants until they ripen and are harvested.
+Harvesting takes place between August and January.

-Don’t forget to check out the best restaurants on the Big Island when you’re done reading this!
+Don’t forget to check out the best restaurants on the Big Island when you’re done reading here!

 What to Expect During a Kona Coffee Farm Tour